carb0nated/DinoBot/README.md

 # DinoBot
 A bot which playes the T-Rex dino game from Google Chrome's offline mode.
+Current version is 1.0.0.

 ## How does it work?